 Make the labneh

-- Squeeze out any excess liquid; discard liquid in the bowl.
+- Squeeze out any excess liquid; discard the liquid in the bowl.
 The yogurt will be very thick and resemble soft goat cheese.
 The longer you drain the yogurt, the thicker the Labneh will be.

 Make the Lemon dressing